 …to “promote conservation by preserving and protecting natural areas of unique or exceptional scenic, scientific, cultural, archaeological, or historical significance and to provide outdoor recreational opportunities for the citizens of this state and its visitors.”
 This mission statement, embodied in state law, has been the guiding principal for operating the West Virginia State Park system since its inception in the late 1920s.
 Additionally, state parks and state forests continue to serve as major tourist attractions and travel destinations to bolster the fame, economy and positive image of the state of West Virginia.

-The West Virginia State Park system is composed of 34 state parks, eight state forests, the Greenbrier River Trail, and the North Bend Rail Trail.
+The West Virginia State Park system is composed of 34 state parks, nine state forests, the Greenbrier River Trail, and the North Bend Rail Trail.

 From vintage Civilian Conservation Corps (CCC)-era facilities with minimal development such as Seneca State Forest to massive modern resorts like Pipestem, there are many special places to discover.
 Cass Scenic Railroad features a restored logging railroad and company town.
 Two Civil War battlefields, Droop Mountain and Carnifex Ferry, represent two sites that ultimately saw a new state born from a torn nation.
 From natural areas (Beartown and Pinnacle Rock) to areas that are primarily day-use local recreational facilities (Valley Falls), the system as a whole offers tremendous variety and fulfills a number of roles.